Mixed Models

 Covariates Scaling

-Continuous variables can be centered, standardized, cluster-based centered, cluster-based standardized, log-transformed or used as they are (none).
+Continuous variables can be centered, standardized, cluster-based centered, cluster-based standardized, log-transformed or used as they are (Original).
 The default is centered because it makes our lives much easier when there are interactions in the model, and do not affect the B coefficients when there are none.
 Thus, if one is comparing results with other software that does not center the continuous variables, without interactions in the model one would find only a discrepancy in the intercept, because in GAMLj the intercept represents the expected value of the dependent variable for the average value of the independent variable.
-If one needs to unscale the variable, simple select none.
+If one needs to unscale the variable, simple select Original.

 Centered clusterwise and z-scores clusterwise center each score using the mean of the cluster in which the score belongs.
 For z-scores clusterwise the score is also divided by the cluster standard deviation.
 Log applies a simple natural logarithm transformation to the variable.